 What’s wrong in marketing?

 It is really important to clearly understand what we mean by “marketing” as a mindset.
 Because here we are talking about differences in two mindsets that are not directly associated with the terms “marketing” or “customer experience.”
 We do not want to confuse people by using the word “marketing” in this case.
-Actually, you can label this previous century mindset as “profit,” “advertising,” “package” mindset or something else because it is not about naming, it’s about the meaning behind the idea of differences.
+Actually, you can label this previous century mindset as “profit,” “advertising,” “package”, "industrial" mindset or something else because it is not about naming, it’s about the meaning behind the idea of differences.

-The thing is that we believe the modern century is no longer about marketing.
+The thing is that we believe the modern century is no longer about selling.
 The term “marketing” evolved from its original meaning, which literally referred to going to market with goods for sale.
 This meant a direct way of thinking and perceiving things that was established in the previous age as a result of the industrial revolution.
 In general, it helped to stimulate the consumption of a billion similar FMCGs (fast moving consumer goods).

 The majority of marketing research didn't try to find a need for the new product, but, instead, searched for the trigger to raise sales of the existing one.
 Why?
 Because it is straightforward business thinking oriented toward profit, which worked really well during the previous age.